revivek/talks/README.md

 # talks

-**Compilation of thought-provoking or interesting talks I come across.** Idea inspired by `breakfast-repo` by [ashleygwilliams](https://github.com/ashleygwilliams/breakfast-repo).
+**Compilation talks I come across and enjoy.** Idea inspired by `breakfast-repo` by [ashleygwilliams](https://github.com/ashleygwilliams/breakfast-repo).
 From the README there: "a collection of videos, recordings, and podcasts to accompany our morning coffee."

 ### november 2015